chronoxor/CppSerialization/README.md

 ===============================================================================
 ```

-Fast Binary deserialization performance of the provided domain model is the
+FastBinaryEncoding deserialization performance of the provided domain model is the
 following:
 ```
 ===============================================================================